Galène videoconference server

 Native Android client

-A native Android client for Galene is in development.
-The web client is usually a better choice, but the native Android client supports screensharing, which is not possible in a mobile browser.
-The client is expected to work on all devices running Android 5 or later.
+There is an audio-only native Android client for Galene.
+The web client is usually a better choice, but the native client supports screensharing, which is not possible in a mobile browser.
+The client is expected to work on all devices running Android 6 or later.

 Server robustness and scalability